Times change and my website needed to change too. To see the 2020 update of this page click this link

 Guinea pigs are gentle affectionate pets.
 They can live in small quarters.
 They are economical to feed and, when well maintained, have little odor and produce very little dander.
 Unfortunately they only live for 5-8 years.
 They almost never bite.
 They do not make good pets for children.
 If you live in a cool environment and want a longer living rodent, purchase a chinchilla.

-Ferrets are very desirable pets.
+Ferrets are very desirable pets if their odor does not bother you.
 They are about as intelligent as a cat.
 They are nearly noiseless and do well on a commercial diet of ferret or kitten chow.
 Ferrets are curious and affectionate.
 They have short attention spans.
 They generally live 8-10 years.
 Some people find their odor undesirable.
-Most of the day they will be found asleep but they don't appear to mind being woken up and cuddled. .
+Most of the day they will be found asleep but they don't appear to mind being woken up and cuddled.

 Rabbits are often sold as pets.
 They are adorable when they are babies.
 But as they mature their needs increase and they may become aggressive.
 Read my article on rabbits as pets before choosing one.
 Some owners just love their pet rabbits and they do well in households with cats.